 What is a 3-Statement Model?

-The purpose of a 3-statement model (i.e. an integrated financial statement model) is to forecast or project the financial position of a company as a whole.
-It contains the three types of financial statements – balance sheet, income, and cash flow statement – which are linked together.
+The purpose of a 3-statement model or financial model is to forecast or project the financial position of a company as a whole.
+It links the three types of financial statements – balance sheet, income statement, and cash flow statement.
 Therefore, if there is a change in one financial statement, the other financial statements should adjust accordingly.
-From a financial modeling perspective, these financial statements should be interlinked.

 To understand the high-level steps required to build a 3-statement model, it is important to have the iterations setting in Excel turned off before starting.